The Evidence Engine

 When a prospect runs a white-labeled scan, the structured output (framework percentages, severity counts, missing capabilities) is exportable to the partner's CRM as structured fields.
 This is not a PDF attachment — it is lead qualification data that pre-scopes the engagement.

-"Infusion Points FedRAMP Readiness Scan"
+"[Partner] FedRAMP Readiness Scan"

-GovCloud partner qualifying federal prospects
+Federal channel partner qualifying GovCloud prospects

 "[Partner] HIPAA Compliance Check"